faassen/apilar/README.md

 your terminal window big enough.

 The red squares on the map are computers.
-The blue is the free resources in a location -- darker blue has less.
+The blue is the free resources in a location -- white is no resources, the more and darker blue the more.

 Sometimes after starting a replicator growth stops due to back luck; you want to restart Apilar then and reload the web page.